Skip to main content

 trp Operon

 The trp operon is a group of genes in bacteria that are involved in the biosynthesis of the amino acid tryptophan.
-It is regulated through a mechanism called attenuation, which allows the cell to respond to tryptophan levels by controlling the transcription of the operon.
-When tryptophan is abundant, the operon is turned off, while low levels of tryptophan lead to its activation, demonstrating a classic example of gene regulation.
+It is regulated through a mechanism called attenuation, which allows the cell to respond to the levels of tryptophan.
+When tryptophan is abundant, the operon is turned off, while low levels of tryptophan lead to its activation.
+Understanding the trp operon is crucial for grasping how gene expression is controlled in prokaryotes.

 Recommended video: